 What Is Rosewater?

-Rose water is created through the process of distilling rose petals.
-People use rose water in cuisines like Middle Eastern, French, and Mediterranean cooking.
+Rose water is made by distilling rose petals, and it shows up often in Middle Eastern, French, and Mediterranean cooking.

 Best Substitute For Rose Water